albertoleva/PID4CSE/README.md

 When referring to this activity and material, please cite

-A. Leva, "PID control education for computer engineering students: a step to bridge a cultural gap", IFAC Journal of Systems and Control (at present in press, complete info will be given here as soon as available).
+A. Leva, "PID control education for computer engineering students: a step to bridge a cultural gap", IFAC Journal of Systems and Control, volume 8, 2019 (in press, [DOI](https://doi.org/10.1016/j.ifacsc.2019.100051)).

 This repository contains teaching material in the form of
  - pdf slides,